Convex-Dev/design/papers/performance.md

 5. Computing the result of the transaction / CVM state updates (10ms)
 6. Returning the result to the Client (50ms)

+In some cases, a client may not need to wait for all six stages, for example a client that trusts the reliability and correctness of the Peer they connect too may be happy to assume that their transaction will be sucessfully processed after Stage 2.

-Below we describe a number of key techniques we use to keep the latency as small as possible.
+Below we describe a number of key techniques we use to keep the overall latency as small as possible.

 ### Minimising Hops